The State Bar’s Office of Access & Inclusion works to ensure access to justice for Californians in a variety of ways.

 Find out about pro bono training events from the Practising Law Institute.

-The Office of Legal Services works to promote “incubator” projects across the state that help law school graduates start their own solo, small firm or nonprofit practices.
+The Office of Access & Inclusion works to promote “incubator” projects across the state that help law school graduates start their own solo, small firm or nonprofit practices.
 Incubator participants receive the infrastructure and basic training needed to get their practices up and running, and often serve their local communities' legal needs at an affordable cost.

 We work with other organizations to create training for new lawyers to provide affordable legal assistance to low and moderate income clients with legal problems involving family and housing law, labor code violations, consumer debt and more.
 Find out more about incubator projects.